Costa Mesa Timeline

 have been during the years it was known as the Allen Adobe.
 This marks the

 final period of the Estancia before it became a little-used portion of the

 Activities and Events

 The Estancia is open to the public on the first and third Saturdays of

 each month, between 12 Noon and 4 PM.
 In addition, the Society hosts an

 annual Open House for the community, usually in mid-September.
 Watch our

 page for information on upcoming events at the adobe.
-The facility can be
+The grounds of

 scheduled to host your reception, wedding or other private function.
 Please